Kofod95/CE-Phoenix-Danish/README.md

 Translations done by Daniel @Kofod95.
 Using polite and formal language (adressing the customer "Dem/De/Deres" somewhat equivilant to "You" with a capital "Y" in English).
 Admin is not translated, save for a few things, and it will remain as so, unless someone convinces me otherwise.
-For support, please contact me via private message on the forum, or alternatively on daniel.kofod.pedersen@gmail.com

 #INTRO (DANISH)